mixter3011/git-re/README.md

 # Git-Re
-A continuation of the Git-Add CLI tool.
+A continuation of the Git-Auto CLI tool.
 Stages, Adds and commits changes to an existing repository by taking a commit message

 ### Features
 - Stages the Changes made to the directory into the Git pipeline.